publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVIII/ch601/m__us_usc_t49_s60124.md

          an analysis and evaluation of—

-            (A) research activities, including their policy implications, completed as a result of the United States Government and private sponsorship; and
+            (A) research activities, including their policy implications, completed as a result of the United States Government and private sponsorship;

-            (B) technological progress in safety achieved.
+            (B) technological progress in safety achieved; and

+            (C) a summary of each research and development project carried out with Federal and non-Federal entities pursuant to section 12 of the Pipeline Safety Improvement Act of 2002 and a review of how the project affects safety.

         (7) a list, with a brief statement of the issues, of completed or pending judicial actions under this chapter.